slonigiraf/whitepaper/slonigiraf/ENG.md

 As different countries have different teacher salaries, the diploma price and how many SLON should get each student will vary also.
 The table 8 contains such indicators calculated in USD.
 Let's present them in SLON by using the SLON price calculated above - see the table 9 below.

+*Table 9.
+SLON token needed to drive the Slonigiraf system.
+All values are rounded up to the nearest integer.*

 |  | Times min teacher wage  is larger than Ethiopian counterpart | Free tokens given to each student, SLON | Diploma price, SLON | Reimbursement amount, SLON |
 | ----------- | ------ | ----- | --- | --- |
 | India       | 4.75   | 1114  | 24  | 29  |